nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 [Friend's Name] deleted.
 ```

 The friend should be removed from the friend's list.
-Good riddance!
-(Or see you later!)
+Goodbye!

 **Unsuccessful Command:**\
 If index is unspecified or not a positive integer, the following error message will be returned: